GrantMeStrength/RetroComputerInstructionManual/architecture.md

 The exact address of the CCP, BDOS and BIOS components of CP/M would vary from system to system.
 Depending on much memory you had installed, you would literally build your own custom version of CP/M to make full use of it.
 Your bespoke CP/M would also include the necessary drivers for the floppy and hard drives you added to your system.

 CP/M might not be what we think of an Operating System today.
-It didn't provide a graphical user interface, or allow multuple programs to run at once.
+It didn't provide a graphical user interface, or allow multiple programs to run at once.
 It didn't provide networking, or automatic updating of software or anything that we take for granted today.

-CP/M was a lot more basic, and in essence wasn't much more than an implemetation of an agreed set of basic functions, tailored for a specific set of hardware, coupled with a command line to let the user launch utilities and programs, and the promise that any application would be loaded in at address 0100h and executed.
+CP/M was a lot more basic, and in essence wasn't much more than an implementation of an agreed set of basic functions, tailored for a specific set of hardware, coupled with a command line to let the user launch utilities and programs, and the promise that any application would be loaded in at address 0100h and executed.
 And that was it.

 Here is an example of some code.
 Any application can call the CP/M "Print" function by calling the BDOS start address (00005h) and passing in the special value of 9, and the code in the BDOS will do the actual printing.
 It's like a primative SDK.